 Standard College's LPN to RN Transition program nursing courses must be taken in sequence as specified unless approved by the faculty.
 All course prerequisites must be successfully completed prior to starting the course.
 Students must satisfactorily complete each term of the program before progressing to the succeeding term.
 Satisfactory Academic Progression Standards shall be monitored at the end of each course and more often if indicated.
-A student with mid-course grade falling below 79.5% is encouraged to meet with the Deputy Executive Director-Academic or designee for academic advisement.

-- 1. Students must achieve a final grade of 79.5% or better in each course and "Pass" for each clinical course. - 2.
+- 1. Students must achieve a final grade of 79.50% or better in each course and "Pass" for each clinical course. - 2.
 Students must maintain a minimum of 90% attendance for each theory and clinical course. - 3.
-Any student scoring less than 79.5% on any nursing course shall be placed on academic probation - 4.
-Any student scoring less than 79.5% on any course for the second time shall be dismissed from the program for academic reasons. - 5.
-Any student scoring less than 79.5% on more than two courses shall be dismissed from the program. - 6.
+Any student scoring less than 79.50% on any nursing course shall be placed on academic probation - 4.
+Any student scoring less than 79.50% on any course for the second time shall be dismissed from the program for academic reasons. - 5.
+Any student scoring less than 79.50% on more than one course shall be dismissed from the program. - 6.
 In addition to grades, general professional behaviors are essential for progression in the program.
 Using the Academic Integrity Policy, Professional Behaviors and the Code of Ethics and/or Code of Conduct policies noted in this handbook, faculty will evaluate these behaviors throughout the course and communicate with the students if their progression is in jeopardy. - 7.
-Student shall complete all program requirements within the maximum time frame of 21 months (84 weeks). - 8.
-A change in the physical abilities of the student preventing him/her from meeting the program objectives and job duties as required in the nursing profession may lead to a dismissal from the program.
-(See Essential Functions under admissions policy).
+Student shall complete all program requirements within the maximum time frame of 21 months (84 weeks).

+A change in the physical abilities of a student preventing the student from meeting the program objectives as required may lead to a withdrawal from the program.
+Students also have an option of requesting a Leave of Absence (LOA) from the program for up to 180 days.
+(See essential functions under admissions policy).